Sonic the Hedgehog in animation: "Let's Meet Sonic" (2019)

+Let's Meet Sonic is an episode of American animated series OK K.O.!
+Let's Be Heroes.
+A part of the show's third season, the episode is a crossover with Sonic the Hedgehog and features the titular character as well as Miles "Tails" Prower visiting Lakewood Plaza Turbo.
+Announced at San Diego Comic-Con 2019, the episode premiered on Cartoon Network on August 4.

 Web series and short films

+Sonic the Animation (1994)

+Sonic the Animation, colloquially known as Sonic: Man of the Year, is a short film produced by TMS Entertainment.
+The short features Dr. Robotnik, enraged at Sonic winning a "Man of the Year" award, trying to ruin the hedgehog's public image.
+The short was included as a bonus feature in the Sega Saturn game compilation Sonic Jam.

 Sonic: Night of the Werehog (2008)

 Sonic: Night of the Werehog is the first web animation and 3D computer-animated short, released on November 21, 2008, and produced by Marza Animation Planet, created to promote the release of Sonic Unleashed.
 In the short, Sonic and Chip enter a haunted house and must contend with the two ghosts Su and Uh, who attempt to take pictures of scared visitors to appease the female ghost Lah.

-The three ghosts that appeared in the short film were created by Marza Animation Planet, as the studio's illustration staff members created various illustrations that featured them are posted on Marza Animation Planet's Staff X (Twitter) account.
+The three ghosts that appeared in the short film were created by Marza Animation Planet, as the studio's illustration staff members created various illustrations that featured them are posted on Marza Animation Planet's Staff Twitter account.

 On October 31, 2023, a brand new short film, featuring the three ghosts, entitled "Ghost Tale", was posted on Marza Animation Planet's YouTube channel.

 Sonic Mania Adventures (2018)

 Sonic Mania Adventures is the second web animation and first 2D one, initially released as a series in five parts between March 31 and July 18, 2018, as a tie-in to Sonic Mania Plus.
 The series takes place shortly after the events of Sonic Forces, as Classic Sonic arrives back in his world to find Eggman is once again attempting to collect all the Chaos Emeralds.
 It was produced by Neko Productions and animated by Tyson Hesse, with supervision from Sega.

 The series received generally favorable reviews from various critics, who praised the animation and writing.
 A Christmas-themed bonus episode, starring Amy Rose, was released on December 21, 2018, a few months after its initial completion.